Walk In

 Are there stairs in Galata Tower?

-Yes, Galata Tower has stairs, but visitors can take an elevator most of the way up.
-The final level must be reached by climbing a short flight of stairs.
-The climb is relatively easy and well worth it for the view.
+Yes, Galata Tower has both stairs and an elevator.
+You can take the elevator most of the way up.
+At the very top, you will need to climb a short flight of stairs.
+The climb is easy, and the view from the top is worth it.

 Is Galata Tower worth seeing?